Oluwatobi-Data/Oluwatobi-Data/README.md

 Welcome to my professional data analytics portfolio.
 I’m a detail-driven data analyst with hands-on experience using **Power BI**, **Excel**, **SQL**, and **Python** to turn raw datasets into actionable business insights.

-This repository showcases a selection of real-world analysis projects that cover HR analytics, financial insights, retail intelligence, and workforce compensation.
+This repository showcases a selection of real-world analysis projects that cover HR analytics, financial insights, retail intelligence, workforce compensation and SQL-based data cleaning and analysis.
 Each project includes dashboards, KPIs, business context, and strategic recommendations.

 ---